 Under the CIT law, generally, a share transfer resulting in a change of the legal ownership of a PRC target company does not affect the PRC tax status of the PRC target company, including tax losses.
 However, since the introduction of the GAAR, the buyer and seller should ensure that there is a reasonable commercial rationale for the underlying transaction and that the use of the tax losses of the target is not considered to be the primary purpose of the transaction, thus triggering the GAAR’s application.

-Provided that the GAAR does not apply, any tax losses of a PRC target company can continue to be carried forward to be offset against its future profits for a maximum period of 5 years from the year in which the loss was incurred after the transaction.
+Provided that the GAAR does not apply, any tax losses of a PRC target company can continue to be carried forward to be offset against its future profits for up to 5 years from the year in which the loss was incurred after the transaction.
 PRC currently has no group consolidation regulations for grouping of tax losses.